culvertsoft/mgen/advanced_use_tabs/custom_generators.md

 ---
 ---

-This section will show you how to create your own code generator plug-in ([a compiler plug-in](index_l_Advanced_use.html#c2)) and use it with the MGen compiler.
+This section will show you how to create your own code generator plug-in (<a target-tab="compiler-plug-ins" class="active" href="index_l_Advanced_use.html#a">a compiler plug-in</a>) and use it with the MGen compiler.
 To do this, we:

  * Create a class implementing the Generator interface
  * Build and package the class into a java jar file